It may be appropriate to use in the following circumstances:

 In ancillary relief cases when determining which option of offsetting, attachment or pension sharing should be used, it is better to work with appropriate valuations rather than inappropriate CETVs.

-£80 Actuarial Report provides a cheap and appropriate valuation of pensions that can be sufficient for their purposes.
-However, when dealing with pensions of significant value a Pension Audit is recommended.
+When dealing with pensions of significant value a Pension Audit Report is recommended.

-It is not appropriate to use in the following circumstances:
+It may not be appropriate to use in the following circumstances:

 A fund valuation is sufficient.
 The CETV